eafit-apolo/apolo-users/docs/source/software/programminglanguages/matlab/matlab-r2018a/installation.rst

 Intregration with SLURM
 -----------------------

-To integrate the Matlab client on the cluster to use SLURM as resource manager you have to follow next steps:
+To integrate the MATLAB client on the cluster to use SLURM as resource manager you have to follow next steps:

 #.
-Add the MATLAB integration scripts to its Matlab PATH by placing the
+Add the MATLAB integration scripts to its MATLAB PATH by placing the
    integration scripts into :bash:`/share/apps/matlab/r2018a/toolbox/local` directory (:download:`Apolo II <src/apolo.local.zip>` or
    :download:`Cronos <src/cronos.local.zip>`).